designforsf/brigade-matchmaker/docs/taxonomy.md

 Each project is assigned keywords according to skills needed, skills that can be learned, and civic interests.
 In the UI of Project Match, these same keywords are selected by the new member before their search.

-# Taxonomy Data Structures
+# Taxonomy Data Structure

-For certain taxonomies with many keywords (such as skills), keywords can be arranged into sections.
+For certain taxonomies with many keywords (e.g. skills), keywords can be arranged into sections.
 Not all taxonomies are arranged in this way; interests for example do not need sections.

 "Skills" keywords are organized into sections: